PostHog/posthog.com/contents/handbook/company/communication.md

 ## Issues

 Issues are useful when there isn't a specific code change that is being proposed or needed.
 For example, you may want to start an issue for tracking progress or for project management purposes that do not pertain to code commits.
 This can be particularly useful when tracking team tasks and creating issue boards.

 However, it is still important to maintain focus when opening issues by defining a single specific topic of discussion as well as defining the desired outcome that would result in the resolution of the issue.
 The point is to not keep issues open-ended and to prevent issues from going stale due to lack of resolution.
 For example, a team member may open an issue to track the progress of a blog post with associated to-do items that need to be completed by a certain date (e.g. first draft, peer review, publish).
 Once the specific items are completed, the issue can successfully be closed.
-Below are a few things to remember when creating issues:

 ## Internal Communication